samsuh/2026-journal/README.md

 # 2026-journal

+## 8/24/26 - Monday
+- For some reason i thought it was monday all day. i gained a free day.

 ## 8/23/26 - Sunday
 - I tinkered with the rear derailleur settings, but messed it up. need to give it more concentrated effort again.
   -  gave it another shot. still needs work